MohamedYoussefjo/DataPipelineETL/README.md

 but we need to change the passwords to strong ones and generate another fernet key is the setup.sh

-## Now we need to configure the connection between the webserver  http://localhost:8080 and spark master
+## Now we need to configure the connection between the webserver  http://localhost:8080 and spark master (web UI http://localhost:9090)
 we go to connections tab and we specify host : spark://ipaddressofthemachine!!!!!! if we put localhost it resolves to the webserver ip and we specify the port to 7077
 ## We Have 3 dags